leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_sbcs_deb9.md

 This repository has also an useful utility.
 In the latest versions of Debian for BBB, loading device tree overlays can only be done during the boot.
 This way, configuring the mode of the pins can be achieved using the provided config-pin utility, which is intended to assist with setting up the various pin modes and querying the current pin state.

 After performing previous steps, it's time to install some software intended to support applications.
-All software installed from now on is used by one or more [[Machine:Control_System|Sirius control system]] server-side software, so installing all packages listed below results in a BeagleBone Black/Green ready for use in any network node.
+All software installed from now on is used by one or more [Sirius control system](/Machine/control_system) server-side software, so installing all packages listed below results in a BeagleBone Black/Green ready for use in any network node.

 <br>